 You’re screwed.
+Being unfit is not fun!
 You remember what it felt like last year right?
 So DO NOT make the same mistake again!

 The worst part about not training in winter is you feel you need to play catch ups in summer.
 And it’s the last thing you want to be doing!

 Summer is for going outside, feeling good and enjoying yourself.
 Winter should be when you put in the hard yards so you can enjoy yourself in summer!

 So what are some strategies you can put in place to avoid this travesty?

 Tip 1 is pretty straightforward.
 Have a plan on how you are going to stay fit and make sure it’s detailed!